dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 Are there new abilities, unlockable levels, skill trees, or difficulty scaling?
 -->
 - Turn and Action Point Scaling -
-- Mech upgrades - consumption of tools
+- Mech upgrades - consumption of tools + energy
--
+- Pl

 ### Game Rules